-- 5.3.25 Once piling is complete at one or a number of locations, the HLV will prepare for the installation of the jacket substructures into the pre-installed piles. - 5.3.26 It should be noted that BOWL is considering two primary options in relation to jacket substructure installation relative to the piling works described above, namely: - Option 1: piles are installed at a wind turbine location and the jacket substructure is then immediately installed at that location, before construction moves on to the next location and the process of installation is repeated; or - Option 2: piles are installed at a number of wind turbine locations before the HLV then returns to each to complete the jacket substructure installation at a later date (where this is the case consideration will be given to the need to mark the location of pre-installed piles to ensure navigational safety). - 5.3.27 Under either option, the process of jacket substructure remains the same and as described in the following sections.
-Further details on these options are provided in the PS. - 5.3.28 Prior to jacket substructure installation, pile cleaning is undertaken to ensure there is no soil remaining on the inside surface of the pile after soil plug removal.
+- 5.4.25 Once piling is complete at a number of locations, the HLV will prepare for the installation of the jacket substructures into the pre-installed piles.
+Further details on the installation sequence are provided in the PS. - 5.4.26 Prior to jacket substructure installation, pile cleaning is undertaken to ensure there is no soil remaining on the inside surface of the pile after soil plug removal.
 The inside of the pile needs to be clean so that the grout bonds between the jacket stab in and the internal pile wall.
-Inside pile cleaning will be performed by means of a combination of steel brushes and high pressure water jets (nozzles). - 5.3.29 The jacket substructures will then be delivered to sites by cargo barge, either vertically or horizontally, which will be moored alongside the HLV (See Figure 5.9 of a horizontal mounted jacket delivery).
-The HLV will then lift the jacket from the cargo barge onto the deck of the HLV (see Figure 5.10). - 5.3.30 The jacket is then lifted from the HLV and the HLV then lowers the jacket so that the connection between the seabed piles and the jacket legs is made (see Figure 5.10). - 5.3.31 Alternatively the Jackets are delivered vertically by cargo barge and then lifted and lowered to the seabed to make the connection with the piles.
-This process is illustrated in Figure 5.11 below.
+Inside pile cleaning will be performed by means of a combination of steel brushes and high pressure water jets (nozzles). - 5.4.27 The jacket substructures will then be delivered to site by cargo barge in a vertical position.
+The cargo barge will moor alongside the HLV and the substructures will be lifted in a vertical position and lowered to the seabed to make the connection with the piles.
+This process is illustrated in Figure 5.10 below.